 Accessories

-There’s a lot to be added to a balance bike to make it safer or just make them unique.
+There’s a lot to be added to a balance bike to make it safer or just make it unique.
 Many of the bikes on our list offer customizable stickers and encourage creative design.
 This is fantastic for young kids to give them a sense of ownership over the bike and make them even more invested in hopping on and riding.

 The Kinderfeet Wooden Balance Bike comes along with a chalkboard finish that will let your kid’s creativity shine through and be adjusted whenever they want.